-Plug-in hybrids (PHEV) and range extenders (REX or REEV) with diesel drive as well as used cars.
+Plug-in hybrids (PHEV) and range extenders (REX or REEV) with diesel drive as well as used cars (source: ÖAMTC).

 Total costs of owning a car

 The biggest price drivers for running costs are usually vehicle taxes and insurance.
-Taxes are above average, and car insurance in Austria is particularly expensive when compared to other European countries.
-This point accounts for more than a fifth of the monthly expenses.
+Car insurance accounts for more than a fifth of the monthly expenses.
 According to LeasePlan boss Nigel Story, it is worthwhile to compare insurance offers and, above all, the benefits.
 The expert recommends that private individuals take the time to compare the different providers and, above all, their services.

 The so-called “Pickerl” is a badge that the car receives when it is roadworthy.
-To get this “badge” you have to bring a new car to inspection 3 years after the first registration, then after a further two years, and then annually, where they fix errors.
+To get “Pickerl” you have to bring a new car to inspection 3 years after the first registration, then after a further two years, and then annually.
 The worse the condition of your car, the more expensive the “badge” is.

 Looking for a job: Check new open positions

 For gasoline, you currently pay on average 1,07 euros per liter.
-How many liters of gasoline you use depends on your car.
+Your gasoline consumption depends obviously on the model of the car you are driving.
 Large cars, especially SUVs, consume much more fuel.
 When buying a new car, be sure to pay attention to gas mileage.
-Also plan to refuel, motorway filling stations are more expensive and the fuel often costs more before the weekend!

 In Austria, you also have to buy the “vignette” to use the motorways and stick it on the windshield.
-We have ten-day, two-month and annual vignettes, with the 2017 annual vignette costing 92,5 euros.
+The annual vignette costs around 100 euros.

 It depends on where you live in Austria.
 In Vienna, for example, you have to buy a parking sticker in some districts, they cost between 90 and 120 euros a year.
-There are also paid short-term parking zones in larger cities.
-Garage spaces can cost you between 80 and 120 euros a month.
+Short-term parking zones are available in big cities and in Vienna city center one hour costs between 2,5 and 4 euros.
+If you want to rent a garage this will cost you between 80 and 120 euros per month.

 How so start saving money with the car purchase